EternityForest/mybasic_esp32/README.md

 we can do a real REPL.
 We also have mb_set_yield, which allows you pass in a yield function called every 100 instructions.
 This library uses it to release the GIL, wait 2 freeRTOS ticks, and re-acquire it.

+Because of the way I handle memory allocation, the interpreter contexts now have shared state that means you can't access my-basic in different threads without a lock.